What is Retail Therapy, Anyhow?

 One time-tested strategy to reverse the debt spiral is to consolidate your high-interest credit card debt into one low-interest personal loan.
 That way, you can potentially lower your interest rate and streamline your bill-paying procedures.

 There are numerous advantages to consolidating your credit card balances with a personal loan at SoFi.
-For example, we charge no fees: No origination fees.
+For example, should you choose to forego them, we won’t charge you any fees: No origination fees required.
 No prepayment fees.
 No late fees.
 No fees whatsoever.

 Plus, if approved, you can borrow up to $100k at competitive rates, easily and conveniently online, and you benefit from live customer support every day of the week.
 If you lose your job through no fault of your own, not only will we temporarily pause your payments, we can help you to find a new job.